Amos Alonzo Stagg High School: Activities

-The school sponsors over 70 clubs and activities for students, ranging from athletic and fine arts to leadership and special interest.
+The school sponsors over 70 clubs and activities for students, ranging from athletics and fine arts to leadership and special interest.
 Among the student groups which are local chapters of national organizations are: Key Club, National Honor Society, Relay for Life, and Operation Snowball.

 The Individual events team finished second in the IHSA state championship tournament in 1986.

-The Amos Alonzo Stagg Marching Chargers, Stagg's largest competitive extracurricular activity.
+The Amos Alonzo Stagg Marching Chargers are Stagg's largest competitive extracurricular activity.
 Following a two-week band camp program, the marching band enters a fall season of contests and often tri-weekly rehearsals for the duration of the season.
 They participate in roughly 4–6 marching competitions each year across the state of Illinois, including an exhibition performance at their home competition, the Stagg Marching Band Jamboree (annual since 1979).
 The Marching Chargers generally end their yearly seasons by participating in the Illinois State University Invitational Marching Band Championships or the University of Illinois Illini Marching Festival.